yyan-neuro/BensmaiaLab/README.md

 # BensmaiaLab
-Public Repository for my work in Bensmaia lab at the University of Chicago.
+Public Repository for Bensmaia lab at the University of Chicago.